Episode Transcript

 how old were they even.

-They were late teens, maybe even close high school.
-Yeah,
+They were late teens, maybe even for those high school Yeah,

-I think they were bumming around with college.
+I think they were bumming around to college.
 Yeah, yeah, yeah,

 Okay.
 Consumerism, of course was very much glorified in the